General Trade vs Modern Trade in FMCG: Key Differences, Channels, and Growth Opportunities

 The challenge for FMCG brands in GT is not demand.
 It is visibility.
 Brands struggle to track secondary sales, verify scheme execution, and maintain consistent stock across thousands of small outlets.

-What Is Modern Trade in FMCG?
+What Is Modern Trade (MT) in FMCG?

 Modern trade refers to the organized retail sector.
 Think supermarkets, hypermarkets, large-format grocery stores, and e-commerce platforms like BigBasket.
 These are centrally managed, tech-enabled retail chains with standardized layouts, POS systems, and data-driven operations.